Overview

 Problem Statement and Goals

-The main challenge was that patients struggled to complete bookings, providers could not quickly access the catalogue, and the overall site design did not inspire confidence.
-The goal of the redesign was to simplify booking, reorganize the catalogue for efficiency, add clear and consistent calls to action, and strengthen trust with a more modern and accessible interface.
+The existing site made it difficult for patients to complete bookings, left providers struggling to access and order equipment, and did not project the sense of trust essential in healthcare.
+The goal of the redesign was to simplify the patient booking flow, reorganize the catalogue for greater efficiency, establish consistent calls to action, and strengthen trust with a modern, accessible interface.

 Ideation and Wireframes